 - A lowering of non-resident income tax for the period 2016 from 19.5% to 19% for those non-residents who are tax resident in a country within the European Union, Norway and Iceland and 24% for tax residents outside these areas.

-It is important to note that the amount you pay as a non-resident is dependent on the country in which you are currently fiscal resident and not your nationality.
+It is important to note that the amount of Spanish tax on rental income you pay as a non-resident is dependent on the country in which you are currently fiscal resident and not your nationality.
 There have been cases, for example, where British nationals have moved to a country outside the EEC.
 Consequently, their Spanish property is subject to heavier taxes.
 Furthermore, it is essential to keep abreast of developments regarding Brexit.
 To ensure you have a clear understanding of the potential changes, contact your solicitor.

 Rent out your home with confidence